ioBroker/ioBroker.admin/packages/jsonConfig/SCHEMA.md

        - `{common: {type: ['number', 'string']}` - show only states of type 'number and string
        - `{common: {role: 'switch']}` - show only states with roles starting from switch
        - `{common: {role: ['switch', 'button]}` - show only states with roles starting from `switch` and `button`
+    - `filterFunc` - [optional] Cannot be used together with `type` settings.
+It is a function that will be called for every object and must return true or false.
+Example: `obj.common.type === 'number'`

 - `password` - password field
   This field-type just have an effect in the UI.